-Self-Esteem (i.e. the need to be special and above average; more/less, never enough; competition via “survival of the fittest” leaving others behind to die) vs Self-Compassion (i.e. kindness, common humanity, mindfulness; you are enough; collaboration via “Enlightenment” #YouBelong).
+Self-Esteem (i.e. the need to be “special and above average”; more/less, never enough; competition via a “Survival of the Fittest” mindset leaving others behind to die) vs Self-Compassion (i.e. kindness, common humanity, mindfulness; you are enough; collaboration via “Enlightenment” #YouBelong).

 Even just these trauma informed mindsets would bring immense personal, social and political change (i.e. world peace).
 Remember, the majority of us were never taught this at home or school.
 So while world peace sounds fanciful, aren’t we at least going to have a shot?

-Personal peace on the other hand is within our reach: The byproduct of clarity is peace.
-Joy is peace dancing.
+Personal peace on the other hand is within our reach.
+The byproduct of clarity is peace.
+Joy is peace dancing (i.e. a higher intensity of arousal).
 Trauma is disconnection.
 Empathy fuels connection.
-Love is the absence of judgment.
+Love is the absence of judgment (i.e. Mindfulness: nonjudgmental acceptance of the present with openness and curiosity).
 Humanity fuels life.
 Life is vulnerability.

-Trauma Informed Care works because it is about survival, in this reality, and our potential for wellbeing, which comes naturally once our needs are met, and we drop harmful beliefs that fuel division and conflict, keeping us “stuck” in intergenerational trauma.
-Children and animals are life without harmful beliefs.
-Only adults got “stuck” in them and look how that turned out.
+Trauma Informed Care works because it is about survival – in this reality – and wellbeing, which comes naturally once our needs are met and we drop harmful beliefs that fuel division and conflict, keeping us “stuck” in intergenerational trauma.
+Children and animals have the healthiest emotional systems on the planet.
+Us adults got “stuck” in harmful beliefs and look how that’s turned out.

 Life is primary.

 Life connects to life.
 And yet modern civilisation has drifted so far from what life needs.
 One reason is because we have forgotten the basics or they were never introduced to us in the first place.
 Trauma Informed Care returns to the basics: